 The art book Welcome to Earth—Rah Crawford’s Art Experience documents his decade-spanning four-part exhibition and the introduction of a new approach to art.
 A TEDx speaker and former organizer, Rah believes that intuitive insight, inspiration, and creativity are tools for realizing humankind’s greatest potential.

 Arthistoryarchive.com includes Rah Crawford on a short list of 17 Neo-Pop artists whose work defines the genre, alongside Keith Haring, Damien Hirst, and Jeff Koons.
 The New York Times describes Rah's work as "Buoyant" "Exuberant" and "Optimistic".

 The arts were originally birthed from the human spirit and my mission is to create work connected to that original source.
 To fall in love again through inspiration—think less and feel more.
-I want to reignite the idea that the artist is a vessel used to communicate a lasting value that goes beyond critical essay and linear logical thinking.
-My mission is to move art forward toward reconciliation with itself.
+Without inspiration, there is no creation—no muse, no art.